understories/mentor-graph/README.md

 # Overview
 MentorGraph is an on-chain, p2p mentorship and trust-graph layer built on Arkiv.
-Users create a wallet-owned profile, publish Asks (what they want help with) and Offers (how they can help), and explore a dynamic network graph to discover aligned mentors, mentees, and collaborators.
+Users create a wallet-owned profile, publish Asks (what they want help with) and Offers (how they can help), explore a dynamic network graph to discover aligned mentors, mentees, and collaborators, and request meetings with each other for learning sessions.
 Arkiv is the core data layer: profiles, asks, offers, and graph edges are stored as Arkiv entities.
 The app demonstrates how Arkiv can power real-time, low-cost, composable social data graphs.

 # Live Demo